jonasoesch/p9/paper.md

 A character is what we have called a *target* (@sec:comparison).
 In its simplest form it takes up one slot in the readers' working memory.
 Characters are clearly distinguishable and nameable visual entities in the chart.
 It can be a dot, a line or any other mark.
 In visualization, these entities are very often identified by one or more independent, categorical variables.
 For example countries, genders, age groups, etc. Even though this definition might seem abstract at first, it is in most cases very easy to identify characters in narrative visualization.
 That is because the narrative will often explicitly identify them.
 But characters can also be identified implicitly and through visual statistics.

-This indicates that characters are only fully identified in the readers mind and can be dependent on concepts from long term memory.
+This indicates that characters are something that only truly exists in the readers mind and can be dependent existing knowledge.
 One example for this is, that multiple characters can be grouped into a unifying character.
 Switzerland, Italy, and France could form the group *European countries* while Japan, China, and Korea might be combined into *Asian countries*.
 Grouping is therefore one way to reduce the cognitive load by relying on long term memory.

 ### Attributes ![](img/attr.pdf)